BizTalk Server: Teach me something new about Flat Files (or not) – Positional Files

 Creating the Pipeline that will be responsible for processing and transforming the text file

-Once again we need to create at least one custom pipeline (receive pipeline) to process this flat-file document and translate it into is equivalent in XML.
+Once again, we need to create at least one custom pipeline (receive pipeline) to process this flat-file document and translate it into its equivalent in XML.

 To create the Receive Pipeline that will be responsible for processing and transforming the text file, we need to go to the BizTalk solution created in Visual Studio and perform the following steps:

-• By selecting the option “Add”, the pipeline editor (BizTalk Pipeline Designer) will appear and that will let you view and add components to all the steps associated with receive pipeline: Decode, Disassemble, Validate and ResolveParty.
+• By selecting the option Add, the pipeline editor (BizTalk Pipeline Designer) will appear, and that will let you view and add components to all the steps associated with the receive pipeline: Decode, Disassemble, Validate, and ResolveParty.

-In this case, the pipeline that we will create it will be responsible for receiving a text file through a receive location and convert it to XML.
-For that, we will use the “Flat File Disassembler” component which is available in the Visual Studio Toolbox window (Ctrl+W, X).
+In this case, the pipeline that we will create will be responsible for receiving a text file through a receive location and converting it to XML.
+For that, we will use the “Flat File Disassembler” component, which is available in the Visual Studio Toolbox window (Ctrl+W, X).

 BizTalk Flat-File Pipeline positional